 - Project-based Steps – There are things that I’ll likely do one time to complete a project.

 After I map out the habits and projects that will be required to achieve my goals, I then map them onto a timeline.
 I break the year into four quarters, and I map out what I’d like to accomplish in each quarter.

 It’s important to be realistic with our time.
 Don’t try to cram everything into Q1 or you will burn out.
 Remember that our goals are meant to make us feel good.
 They aren’t a punishment.
 Space them out in a way that will feel good.
 You can wait to get started on something until Q3 or Q4.

 This is also the point where you might realize that you’ve bitten off a little bit more than you can chew.
 I have shiny object syndrome and always want to try new things, so sometimes I need to pare down my list to something that’s a bit more realistic.
 When I do that, I don’t completely get rid of the idea.
 I add it to a “wishlist.”
 If I find myself with extra time, I’ll go to my wishlist.
 Or, I’ll take a look at my wishlist when I’m planning for the following year.

 Ongoing – Create Structures for Individual Accountability and Group Support

-It’s important to create structures to help you on track.
+It’s important to create structures to help you stay on track.
 It’s also important to build a community that can encourage and support you.
 If you build a community of people with similar goals, they will help you get unstuck when you aren’t sure how to move forward.

 I use two structures to support my goals throughout the year.
 Each quarter, I plan for 3 months ahead.
 I go back to my annual goals to see what I said I wanted to do in the next 3 months.
 Then, I reflect on how the year has gone so far, and if I want to adjust anything about the goals or timeline.
 After that, I map out what I’ll do on a weekly basis for the quarter.